"... To preserve the memory of the Washington State Department of Transportation fallen workers and to provide assistance

 You can donate to WSDOTMF through our website by clicking on the 'Donate' button on the homepage.

 Yes, all donations made to WSDOTMF are tax-deductible.
+As always, consult your tax advisor.

 The Washington State Department of Transportation Memorial Foundation aims to expand programs and scholarship opportunities across our state.
 Together we can make transportation safer for everyone.
 We value your opinion and thank you for visiting The Foundation online.
 Click Here to contact one our board members so that we may direct your inquiry to the right person.